 WFS-GC collaborates with childcare providers and early education organizations to expand access to highquality early learning opportunities, focusing on increasing the number of Texas Rising Star (TRS)certified programs.
 We integrate childcare services with workforce programs to support working parents and those attending job training or educational programs, ensuring families have the stability needed to pursue economic independence.
-Initiatives such as early career exploration activities and family literacy programs will target underserved populations, addressing systemic barriers to early education access.
+Initiatives such as early career exploration activities and family literacy programs are designed to reach communities with limited access to early education resources, helping reduce barriers to participation and engagement.